hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/055_Source_and_Sink_Connectors/050_Apache_Kafka.md

 ### Using Kafka as a Source

-When used as a streaming source, the Kafka source emits entries of type `Map.Entry<Key,Value>` which can be transformed using an optional mapping function.
-A Kafka source never terminates until the job is explicitly cancelled or there is some other failure.
+The Kafka source emits entries of type `Map.Entry<Key,Value>` which can be transformed using an optional mapping function.
+It never completes.
+The job will end only if explicitly cancelled or aborted due to an error.

-Internally, a `KafkaConsumer` is created per `Processor` instance using the supplied properties.
-Jet uses manual partition assignment to allocate available Kafka partitions among the available processors and the `group.id` property will be ignored.
+Internally Jet creates one `KafkaConsumer` per `Processor` instance using the supplied properties.
+Jet uses manual partition assignment to arrange the available Kafka partitions among the available processors and will ignore the `group.id` property.

-Currently there is a requirement that the global parallelism of the Kafka source should not be more than the number of partitions you are subscribing to.
-If the parallelism of the Kafka source is `2` and you have `4` nodes, this means that a minimum of `8` Kafka partitions should be available.
+Currently there is a requirement that the global parallelism of the Kafka source be at most the number of partitions you are subscribing to.
+The local parallelism of the Kafka source is 2 and if your Jet cluster has 4 members, this means that a minimum of 8 Kafka partitions must be available.

-If any new partitions are added while the job is running, these will be automatically assigned to one of the existing processors and consumed from the beginning of the partition.
+If any new partitions are added while the job is running, Jet will automatically assign them to the existing processors and consume them from the beginning.

 ### Processing Guarantees

 The Kafka source supports snapshots.
-On each snapshot, the current offset for each partition is saved.
-When a job is restarted from a snapshot the processor can continue reading from the saved offset.
+Upon each snapshot it saves the current offset for each partition.
+When the job is restarted from a snapshot, the source can continue reading from the saved offset.

-If snapshots are disabled, then the processor will commit the offset on the Kafka cluster instead, however the offset being committed does not give any guarantees that the event has been processed through the whole Jet pipeline, only that it has been read by the processor.
+If snapshots are disabled, the source will commit the offset of the last record it read to the Kafka cluster.
+Since the fact that the source read an item doesn't mean that the whole Jet pipeline processed it, this doesn't guarantee against data loss.

 ### Using Kafka as a Sink

-When used as a sink, a `KafkaProducer` is created per node with the supplied properties and shared among the processor instances running on that node.

-It's possible to provide a mapping function that creates `ProducerRecord` based on incoming items or use the other overloads which simply take a topic name.
+The Kafka sink creates one `KafkaProducer` per cluster member and shares it among all the sink processors on that member.
+You can provide a mapping function that transforms the items the sink receives into `ProducerRecord`s.